 There is mounting evidence that a 'values crisis' underpins the intertwined dilemmas of biodiversity loss and climate change and social-ecological injustices (Pörtner et al., 2023; Ivanova & Lele, 2022).
-Values-centred approaches have been shown to have the most transformative potential, especially those which are rights-based and focus on a plurality of ways in which diverse actors value nature and its contributions to well-being, and thus should inform the co-development of value-centred targets and indicators (IPBES, 2022) Moreover, NbS should include consideration of land and territory inequalities and foreground access to justice, environmental defender rights (Butt et al., 2019) as well as effective grievance mechanisms.
+Values-centred approaches have been shown to have the most transformative potential, especially those which are rights-based and focus on a plurality of ways in which diverse actors value nature and its contributions to well-being, and thus should inform the co-development of value-centred targets and indicators (IPBES, 2022).
+Moreover, NbS should include consideration of land and territory inequalities and foreground access to justice, environmental defender rights (Butt et al., 2019), as well as effective grievance mechanisms.

-KEY RESEARCH NEEDS: Key knowledge gaps in Human Rights in NbS
+RESEARCH NEEDS: Key knowledge gaps in human rights in NbS

-Increased investment in gender-responsive research: Address the scarcity of literature on gender, climate change, and NbS and discuss the merits of bolstering NbS funding projects which secure women as key actors to support the expansion of this important body of literature.
+Increased investment in gender-responsive research: It is necessary to address the scarcity of literature on gender, climate change and NbS, including through investments that prioritise women as key actors to support the expansion of this important body of literature.

-Power-aware stakeholder mapping: Highlight the need to increase the utilisation of stakeholder mapping which includes power analysis in NbS projects to reduce intervention failure and increase success by heightening the understanding of disparate stakeholder influence patterns - paying particular attention to the merits of emphasizing and enhancing Indigenous Peoples and local communities and gender-inclusive strategies.
+Power-aware stakeholder mapping: It is essential to highlight the need to increase the utilisation of stakeholder mapping which includes power analysis in NbS projects to reduce intervention failure and increase success by heightening the understanding of disparate stakeholder influence patterns - paying particular attention to the merits of emphasising and enhancing Indigenous peoples and Local communities and gender-inclusive strategies.

-Improved benefit-sharing: Discuss the historic exclusionary design of technical and financial aspects of NbS, which undermines the ability of Indigenous Peoples and local communities to successfully participate in NbS markets, such as the development of payment of ecosystem services and carbon offsets.
-Consider benefit-sharing agreements for equitable distribution.
-There is a need to review and establish some necessary financial mechanisms on ways to improve, decolonise, accelerate, and scale climate finance opportunities for Indigenous Peoples and local communities, i.e., enhance Indigenous Peoples and local communities-led finance opportunities.
+Improved benefit-sharing: There is a need to discuss the historic exclusionary design of technical and financial aspects of NbS, which undermines the ability of Indigenous peoples and Local communities to successfully participate in NbS markets, such as the development of payment of ecosystem services and carbon offsets.
+Benefit-sharing agreements for equitable distribution should be considered.
+There is a need to review and establish some necessary financial mechanisms on ways to improve, decolonise, accelerate and scale climate finance opportunities for Indigenous peoples and Local communities, i.e. enhance Indigenous peoples and Local communities-led finance opportunities.

-Grievance mechanisms: Better understand and communicate grievance mechanisms within an NbS project lifecycle and how actors can access mechanisms to enhance justice and co-develop strategies for reflection and reviewing where injustices might have occurred.
+Grievance mechanisms: Better understanding and communication of grievance mechanisms within an NbS project lifecycle are required, including how actors can access mechanisms to enhance justice and co-develop strategies for reflection and reviewing where injustices might have occurred.

-Intersectional approach: Consider the intersectionality approach in NbS, to assist with identifying the socio-structural nature of discrimination, marginalisation and inequity, and that even within groups categories such as 'Indigenous People' and 'women' embody diversity with unique experiences and needs.
-By surfacing these intersecting issues, more contextually relevant interventions can be co-developed for enhancing rights, empowerment, and agency.
+Intersectional approach: Consideration should be given to the intersectionality approach in NbS, to assist with identifying the socio-structural nature of discrimination, marginalisation and inequity; even within groups, categories such as 'Indigenous people' and 'women' embody diversity with unique experiences and needs.
+By surfacing these intersecting issues, more contextually-relevant interventions can be co-developed for enhancing rights, empowerment and agency.